golang-module/carbon/README.md

 #### Introduction

-A simple, semantic and developer-friendly golang package for time, has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go")
+A simple, semantic and developer-friendly time package for `golang`, has been included by [awesome-go](https://github.com/avelino/awesome-go#date-and-time "awesome-go")

 #### Repository